CICCIOSGAMINO/javascript_functional/README.md

 + Using existing functions to build more complex abstractions
 + Passing existing functions to other functions to build even more complex abstractions

+**It is better to have 100 functions operate on one data structure than 10 functions on 10 data structures**

 However, functions are not enough.
 In fact, functional programming very often works best when implemented in concert with powerful data abstractions.
 There is a beautiful symmetry between functional programming and data.